theosanct0s/discord.bio/README.md

 const BACKGROUND_IMAGE = "assets/images/";
 ```

-> For all of this to work, you need to be on the official Lanyard server.
-[Click here](https://discord.gg/lanyard) to enter.
+> For all of this to work, you need to be on the official Lanyard server, [click here](https://discord.gg/lanyard) to enter.

 Remembering that you can use and abuse this site as you want, I'm posting it here especially for people who want a template like this, or people who don't know how to program and want to start somewhere.
 So, enjoy! 🥰